North Korea's peasant army gets ready to farm, not wage war

 All men serve for 10 years from the age of 17.

-Some 40 percent of the populace serve in some military, paramilitary, or defense-related industry and can be mobilized easily for war, the U.S. Army War College said in a 2007 paper.
+Some 40 percent of the populace serve in some military, paramilitary, or defence-related industry and can be mobilised easily for war, the U.S. Army War College said in a 2007 paper.

 "Whether elite military officers or the rank and file, we all had to keep helping farmers, it was part of our daily life and duty as a party organ," said Choi Joo-hwal, a former veteran military officer with a 27-year career at North Korea's Ministry of People's Armed Forces.